-- Screenings can help find precancerous growths called polyps and help your doctor determine whether they should be removed.
+- Screenings may help find precancerous growths called polyps and help your provider determine whether they should be removed

-- Screening regularly can help find cancer earlier — when treatment may be easier and more effective.
+- Screening regularly may help find cancer earlier — when treatment may be easier and more effective

 What do I do about the flu?